 Metro Station: Express Bus Terminal Station (Metro lines 3, 7, and 9)

 Ewha Woman’s University Shopping Street

-Think quintessentially Korean short skirts, cutesy dresses and a wide array of accessories and shoes.
-Many of the Korean skincare and cosmetic brands have stores scattered around the street also and the products tend to be offered at discount prices as compared to other Seoul neighbourhoods.
+Think quintessentially Korean short skirts, cutesy dresses, and a wide array of accessories and shoes.
+Many of the Korean skincare and cosmetic brands have stores scattered around the street also.
+Products tend to be offered at discount prices.

 Metro Station: Ewha Woman’s University Subway Station, Exit 2 or 3

-If there was a place where you could shop for beautiful dresses and carefully crafted handbags any time you wanted, all through the night, even at 4 o’clock in the morning, that would be a heaven, right?
+Imagine a heavenly place where you can shop for beautiful dresses and carefully crafted handbags any time you want – even at 4am.
+It would be cool, hey?

-Dongdaemun is also a popular spot for bargain shopping so be sure to fight your way through the crowded outdoor market and try your hand at haggling for good deals.
+Dongdaemun is also a popular spot for bargain shopping.
+Be sure to fight your way through the crowded outdoor market and try your hand at haggling for good deals.